This thread has been locked.

 Hi Chuck, Would you please elaborate a little?
 TINA-TI does provide zoom at fixed levels from 10% to 200%, plus an "All" option.
 Are you looking for something else?
 Maybe Ctrl + and Ctrl - key combinations?
 Thanks, JC

-In reply to JC Zhu - Online Design Tools and Models:
+In reply to JC Zhu - Simulation Models for Product Folders:

 All content and materials on this site are provided "as is".
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with regard to these materials, including but not limited to all implied warranties and conditions of merchantability, fitness for a particular purpose, title and non-infringement of any third party intellectual property right.
 TI and its respective suppliers and providers of content make no representations about the suitability of these materials for any purpose and disclaim all warranties and conditions with respect to these materials.
 No license, either express or implied, by estoppel or otherwise, is granted by TI.
 Use of the information on this site may require a license from a third party, or a license from TI.

 TI is a global semiconductor design and manufacturing company.
 Innovate with 100,000+ analog ICs andembedded processors, along with software, tools and the industry’s largest sales/support staff.